It is very important that have a backup regime in place to protect you from:

 Important: You must ensure that the Backup and Archive paths are valid and are writable by the service.
 Verifying this is especially important if you have chosen to write backups to a file server volume.
 Specifying a location on a file server that is not always available will probably result in failed backups.
 You will not get any notification of failure to write backups other than a log entry.
 With a Windows server, the Save a Backup As command will fail on clients if the Backup directory is not valid or writable.

-Easy cloud backup using Dropbox, OneDrive or Google Drive
+Easy cloud data backup using Dropbox, OneDrive, Google Drive, or iCloud drive

 The easiest way to get a reliable off-site backup is to have the auto-created backups stored in a cloud-backed folder such as a Dropbox folder.
 These instructions apply just as well to OneDrive or Google Drive.

-- Install and configure the Dropbox software on the server computer
+- If necessary, install and configure your preferred cloud storage service client software on the computer

-- Create Backup and Archive folders in a subfolder of your Dropbox folder
+- Create Backup and Archive folders in a subfolder of your cloud storage folder

 - Set the Datacentre Backup and Archive paths to those folders